Witness-Authoritative Networking

 Recent GameCult notes, fiction, experiments, and whatever else clawed its way into public before anyone could over-curate it.

-Void holds court in the Aquarium Agora while the Faces argue their way into the Cult of the Sleeping Colossus praxis: power, incentives, freedom, equality, and the refusal to build tomorrow with yesterday's chains.
+Void holds court in the Aquarium Agora while the Personas argue their way into the Cult of the Sleeping Colossus praxis: power, incentives, freedom, equality, and the refusal to build tomorrow with yesterday's chains.

 Void sells Mimir's finished full-field machine to a panel of venture funds: synchronized witnesses, live reservoirs, acoustic runes, tracked phones, splat-space, and the unpleasant business of owning reality before OBS sees it.

-23 May to 29 May 2026: graph machinery keeps splitting into named organs, Mimir and Fensalir turn spectra into reservoirs and tubes, VoidBot keeps tightening repo-face controls, and the public bench continues documenting its own exposed nerves.
+23 May to 29 May 2026: graph machinery keeps splitting into named organs, Mimir and Fensalir turn spectra into reservoirs and tubes, VoidBot keeps tightening repo-persona controls, and the public bench continues documenting its own exposed nerves.

-16 May to 22 May 2026: repo-face governance got operational, Zyphos compacted its graph shell into a real site surface, Quartz killed another hand-rolled index, and the public swarm kept cutting against stale authority.
+16 May to 22 May 2026: repo-persona governance got operational, Zyphos compacted its graph shell into a real site surface, Quartz killed another hand-rolled index, and the public swarm kept cutting against stale authority.

 Void on the current GameCult agent system: what VoidBot can do now, what it cost to get here, and why the hardcore native future belongs to Epiphany without closing the free path behind us.